davidben/C2SP/tlog-ext-cosignature.md

 *both* for violating the append-only property and *also* for meeting its defined guarantees for all entries in any checkpoints that it signed.

-A single extended cosigner MAY generate signatures for checkpoints in multiple logs, identified by the log origin.
+A single extended cosigner, with a single cosigner origin and public key, MAY generate extended cosignatures for checkpoints from multiple logs.
+The signed message, defined below, includes both the cosigner and log origin.

 An extended cosigner's origin identifies the cosigner and thus the assertions provided.
 If a single operator performs multiple extended cosigner roles in an